jackofall1232/ask-adam-lite/readme.txt

 Pro adds advanced features like multiple providers, real-time search, profiles, and theme controls.
 You can learn more at [askadamit.com](https://www.askadamit.com).

+= How do I remove my API key? =
+Just clear the API key field in the Assistant tab and click "Save Settings."
+This will erase the stored key from your site.

 == Screenshots ==

 1. Floating chat widget on a WordPress site